pratik03071995/AgenticServer/README.md

 6. **Push to Confluence**
    - Confluence REST API is used to create or update a page in the desired space

-   - Summary is published for team visibility with styling and traceability
+7. **📧 Email Notification**
+   - After a successful Confluence update, an email is sent with the notebook name and direct Confluence page link.

 ---